NERC-CEH/digital-objects-ontology/CEH-DCAT-AP/CEH-DCAT-AP.md

 Contains one or two letter codes to understand the relationship between the property and DCAT 3.

 - A: reused exactly as defined and expressed in DCAT 3
-- E: reused with additional usage notes or additional restrictions compared to DCAT 3 (including only a change in cardinality)
+- E: reused with additional usage notes or additional restrictions compared to DCAT 3 (includes cases in which the only difference is a change in the cardinality)
 - N: in DCAT 3 but not in CEH-DCAT-AP
 - P: CEH-DCAT-AP profile specific extension (i.e. a term not mentioned in DCAT 3), can be used in combination with A or E